What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Attempts at improvement

 \inferencel{Local Causality$_{C (\Sigma, \Sigma)}$ $\Rightarrow$ Factorizability$_{t_P, 1, 2}$ \and Settings Independence$_{t_P, 1, 2}$ \and $\bigl($Factorizability$_{t_P, 1, 2}$ $\wedge$ Settings Independence$_{t_P, 1, 2} \bigr)$ $\Rightarrow$ Bell's inequality \and $\neg$ Bell's inequality} {$\neg$Local Causality$_{C (\Sigma, \Sigma)}$}

 The problematic step in this reasoning is, of course, the first one.
 It is clear that Factorizability$_{t_P, 1, 2}$ does not follow logically from Local Causality$_{C (\Sigma, \Sigma)}$ because they involve different states (i.e., $\lambda_{t_P,1,2}$ and $\lambda_{C(\Sigma, \Sigma)}$, respectively) that are ascribed to different regions and are not definitionally related to each other.
 Therefore, if there is any chance of saving the first step, this would require some additional assumptions.
-Of course these additional assumptions should be independently plausible and have some physical meaning; for example, just adding ``Local Causality$_{C (\Sigma, \Sigma)}$ $\Rightarrow$ Factorizability$_{t_P, 1, 2}$'' as an additional assumption would not do the job.
+Of course these additional assumptions should be independently plausible and have some physical meaning.
 On the other hand, the additional assumptions should not entail Factorizability$_{t_P, 1, 2}$ on their own, independently of Local Causality$_{C (\Sigma, \Sigma)}$, since it is the latter principle that is our proper subject.